 He was also a speaker throughout the Breast Masters Symposium held in Sydney in October 2018.
 It brought together international leaders in breast surgery for what was the largest breast plastic surgeon conference in Australia’s history.

-In 2019 Dr Moncrieff was asked to join the Mentor Global Scientific Advisory Board in the United States to provide input on safety, patient preferences and education in the field of breast surgery.
+And in 2019 Dr Moncrieff was asked to join the Mentor Global Scientific Advisory Board in the United States to provide input on safety, patient preferences and education in the field of breast surgery.

 Concerningly, more and more people are calling themselves ‘cosmetic surgeons’ as they are attracted to the potential growth in demand for cosmetic surgery – always without the rigorous training and examinations Plastic Surgeons have had to complete.